-- Engine and accessories manual
+- Outboard and accessories manual

 - 2. Spare propeller with fastening hardware

-- 3. Extra V-belts

-- 4. Engine lubricating oil

-- 5. Spare fuel and oil filters

-- 6. An extra cooling pump impeller
+- 3. An extra cooling pump impeller

-- 7. Portable fuel can

-- Replacement light bulbs
+- 4. Replacement light bulbs

-- 9. Spare set of spark plugs and other ignition parts
+- 5. Spare set of spark plugs

-- 10. An assortment of spare fuses
+- 6. An assortment of spare fuses

 Static Float Attitude

 The static floating attitude of your boat can be affected by many variables.
 Optional equipment and loading of gear are the biggest contributors to a boat's list.
 After launching, the floating attitude of any new boat can be adjusted.
 If your boat lists to one side, load heavy items on the opposite side until the boat floats more level.
 Load the remainder of your gear evenly after that.